agriyakhetarpal/scientific-python-specs/spec-0014/index.md

 The next step after establishing WebAssembly compatibility is to make binaries available through the appropriate pathways; i.e., through the Pyodide distribution or the emscripten-forge channel.

 Pyodide provides an entire distribution of packages along with its runtime through the jsDelivr CDN as its package index.
 Packages are bundled as WebAssembly-tagged wheels, which can be installed with [`micropip`](https://github.com/pyodide/micropip/), Pyodide's in-browser package manager.
+Similarly, [the `emscripten-forge` channel](https://emscripten-forge.org/) also has a growing collection of packages that support the `wasm32-unknown-emscripten` target, often mirroring Pyodide in terms of the collection of the packages available and their versions.

-[The `emscripten-forge` channel](https://emscripten-forge.org/) also has a growing collection of packages that support the `wasm32-unknown-emscripten` target, often mirroring Pyodide in terms of the versions of packages available.
-There are key differences between Pyodide and `emscripten-forge` which we will discuss further along when giving suggestions on how to choose a distribution.
+We will discuss the differences between the Pyodide and `emscripten-forge` distributions further along when giving suggestions on how to choose between either later in this document.

-Therefore, if a project and its dependencies are compatible with WebAssembly as noted above, but may not yet be available via Pyodide or emscripten-forge, it is possible to add them to these distributions.
+Once a project and its dependencies are compatible with WebAssembly as noted above, but may not yet be available via Pyodide or emscripten-forge, it is possible to add them to these distributions.
 This process is described in their respective documentation websites:

 1. https://pyodide.org/en/stable/development/new-packages.html
 2. https://emscripten-forge.org/development/adding_packages/